-Picasso's eight shapes fit together in a seemingly simplistic manner, yet are challenging and involved in the making, and complex in the illustration and explanation.
+Picasso's eight shapes fit together in a seemingly simplistic manner, yet are involved in the making, and complex in both illustration and explanation.
 Where paperboard is concerned, the paper's grain must be parallel to the bends.
 Stray from this, and the neck, sound hole, and guitar back will not cooperate.
-To some extent, one can channel what Picasso was up to-at least partly-his pure spontaneous creativity.
-At Magnolia these past eight months, Guy and I have made dozens of laser cut models, reworking the vectors, adding refinements at every iteration with endless modifications to the illustrations and text.
-Master printers Nicholas Price and Tallulah Terryll operate the large Trotec laser, making the cuts and scoring in the paperboard that allow Guy and me to focus on the model design, while alleviating most utility knife work.
+Still, to some extent, one can hopefully channel what Picasso was up to-his pure, spontaneous creativity.